Frequently Asked Questions

 -

 Externalsight is an External Attack Surface Management (EASM) platform.
-It runs 48+ concurrent security scanners against internet-facing domains, scores results across 8 weighted categories on a 0–100 scale, and generates actionable remediation steps for every finding.
+It runs 48 deterministic full-scan scanners against internet-facing domains, scores results across 8 weighted categories on a 0–100 scale, and generates actionable remediation steps for every finding.

 It supports continuous background monitoring via a built-in scheduler, email notifications, webhooks, and PDF report generation — all without installing any agents on your infrastructure.